If you're thinking of heading to a musical festival his summer but are lost for inspiration, here's our pick of some great events!

 A source told The Sun: “Film bosses have requested the services of crew members and accountants to work on the picture.
 A budget has been set and now it’s a case of getting everything in place to start shooting.
 It would take something big to stop the project from happening now.”

-Downton Abbey butler Jim Carter has dropped perhaps the biggest hint yet that a film of the hit period drama IS on the way.
+At the end of last year, Downton star Jim Carter dropped a big hint yet that a film of the hit period drama was on the way.

-Although the 68-year-old actor, who played the beloved Carson in all six series, confessed that he and his fellow cast members have not seen a script, they have been told to "keep themselves available" to possibly shoot scenes later this year.
+Although the 68-year-old actor, who played the beloved Carson in all six series, confessed that he and his fellow cast members have not seen a script, he revealed that they have been told to "keep themselves available" to possibly shoot scenes later that year.

 Jim Carter appeared on Good Morning Britain.
 Picture | REX

 Speaking on Good Morning Britain, he said: "We've been asked to keep ourselves available for dates in the future.
 But nobody has seen a script."

 Joanne Froggatt - who portrayed Anna Smith in the period drama for five years - set tongues wagging last year when she revealed that Julian Fellowes had penned the script for the forthcoming blockbuster.

 She said at the time: "We've all heard this rumour - the cast - that the script has been written.

 "There's a hard copy somewhere but none of us have seen it or know what's in it.

 "So we'll all keep our fingers crossed that it all comes together.
 We're all willing it to happen.
 I'd absolutely jump at the chance to star in it if I'm asked.
 I'll squeeze it in."